 - Video content of tomorrow will offer an immersive experience at home- branded Virtual Reality content is making headlines this year.

 However, a small business won’t be able to afford to run complex analytics too soon, invest in accelerated mobile apps, and hire third parties to create VR content or optimize services with super-smart virtual assistants.
 Entrepreneurs will most likely use a combination of the most efficient old and new tricks to engage their consumers.

 Looking for maximum return with a minimum of investment?
 Below you can find some recipes to boost your company’s content marketing efforts:

 Personalization, New and Old Ways

 Marketers are crowding our digital inboxes with promotional offers and last-minute buying opportunities, but their attempts are less and less successful.
-According to this article, MailChimp’s opening rate is less than 30%, but 92% of direct mail gets opened.
+Old school marketing techniques are still very valid, MailChimp’s opening rate is less than 30% (often much much less than that), but 92% of direct mail gets opened.

 Also, print is one of the favorite marketing channels for all ages and are you even surprised?
 In an era that’s pushing everybody to go digital, print has become some sort of luxury.
 Brands that still put effort into creating a physical outlet for their audiences are making a big step towards personalisation.